 Images above are of barley grass, highly selected in powder form by animals run-down, highly strung, and/or lacking in magnesium.
 Barley grass is also selected to aid in purging something from their systems, usually toxins / bacteria or foreign substances which are usually swimming in mucous in their gut.

 Spirulina shown below.
-Animals may select powder dry, wet, or with self-selected oil.
+Animals may select powder dry, wet, or with self-selected oil during their Zoopharmacognosey session.
 They are very particular how they take it into their bodies.
-High in nutrients, repairing cells, and clearing toxicity.
-Binds to heavy metals and clears them from the body.
+Spirulina is high in nutrients, repairing cells, and clearing toxicity by binding to heavy metals, clearing them from the body.

 The Importance of Coconut Water

 I would suggest everyone read this book, Coconut Water for Health and Healing by Bruce Fife.
 Bruce Fife is a naturopath.
 All his books are fabulous reads and resources.
 The history and information about coconut water is amazing.
 What I would suggest people do is offer coconut water to your pet and see if they SELECT it.
 It is fabulous for healing, especially if there are any eye issues.
 My Lab is consuming a bottle a day while my other dog is not interested in the slightest.
 The sourcing MATTERS massively, so not every product on the shelf is good to use.
+Please buy product only in glass bottles, no plastic or tetra packs, which actually narrows down the selection immensely.
 It must be in its original form, and not have been exposed to high heat for processing, else it is useless.
 I also drink glasses throughout the day and especially before I go to bed, my eyes feel amazing in the morning, ready for the day!